Cornell Earth Source Heat Project | SLB

 New York, United States, North America, Onshore

 Cornell University contracted SLB to construct, characterize, and drill a 10,000-ft well on campus.
-Successful testing and characterization enabled exploratory studies for using the well as a geothermal resource to heat the campus.
+Successful testing and characterization enabled exploratory studies for using the well as a geothermal resource for district heating on campus.

 Air drilling is typically used during the first stage.
 However, air drilling produces high levels of noise pollution, so being on a university campus demands another option.
 Another drilling company suggested a freshwater gel mud system to reduce noise pollution.
 However, this solution needed to address the potential for formation washouts while drilling through salt and shale formations throughout various intervals.